 Houseplants aren’t just a trend millennials picked up to feel in control during the pandemic.
 They are also a component of major home design trends in 2022.
 Adding greenery and plants is a great way to add life and energy to your home and windows, and there are a multitude of ways you can go about incorporating plants and greenery in your interior design to fit the rest of your design aesthetic.

 Practical benefits of indoor plants

+House plants look great next to neutrals and natural textures like linen, jute, or rattan.
+Psychologically, having live plants indoors is a way of bringing the outdoors in, and the benefits of this are extensive.
 Many professional home designers and home stagers already know the benefits of adding houseplants to a home’s decor, but not all homeowners know the tips to bring living plants into a room as an accent piece.
 Here are a few tips from some pros.

 How to decorate with houseplants

 There isn’t a right or wrong way to decorate with houseplants.
 It all comes down to your personal preference and the look you want to achieve.
 If you’re trying to lean into the biophilic design (a trend in the building industry to encourage occupant connection with nature by bringing it into the internal environment), your best bet is to focus on a single room and pack it with plants.
 If you’re looking to incorporate a little bit of green into each of your spaces, you can easily choose a plant or two for each room and call it a day.
 When you bring plants into your home decor, the most important thing to remember is that they are living things that require sunlight, water, and adequate care to continue bringing their natural beauty to your home for years to come.

 Indirect light from windows lends itself nicely to many popular houseplants that are accustomed to tropical forest floors where light is filtered through the trees.
 Direct light near south-facing windows is great for succulents or aloe plants.
 Think about the placement and direction of your windows when choosing houseplants.